 Always produce a valid passport or travel document for yourself and any child you are travelling with.
 If you have a different family name or you are not the child's parent, we may ask for proof of your relationship or a letter of travel consent from the parent.

-European Union (EU) citizens, aged 12 or over with a chipped passport may use the e-passport gates.
+Anyone that’s over 12 years old and has a chipped passport from a supported country can use the e-passport gates.
 This service offers a secure, self-service alternative to conventional border controls.
 To assist us getting you though as quickly as possible please remove passports and ID cards from wallets or passport holders before presentation to the officer/using the egates.

 3. False or misleading information

 Never give false or misleading information (including false receipts or documents) to a UK Border Force Officer.

 Just because an item is on sale in another country, it does not mean that it can be brought to the UK.
 You need to be aware of the rules on restricted or banned items.

 You are not allowed to bring endangered animals and plants, including products made from them, into the UK unless you have a permit.

 Never bring in counterfeit goods, drugs, offensive weapons (including knives) or indecent or obscene material.